qqfeng-python/content-recommendation-api/cron_jobs/README.md

 Invoked by a GET request taking no parameters.
 - All of the current RSS feeds are fetched from the database.
 - The download_rss endpoint is used to update each of the RSS feeds with new articles.
-- RSS feeds that dont' update are tried again
+- RSS feeds that fail to update are added to a queue which will be parsed again
 - A report of the update along with the queue of the failed RSS feeds is returned.

 **Request Params**